-In honor of equal pay day, we want to pay homage to the women who came before us who fought for equal pay.
+We want to pay homage to the women who came before us who fought for equal pay.
 But the fight is far from over.
 According to the Institute for Women’s Policy Research, on average, women won’t reach pay parity until 2059.
-It’s even worse for women of color.
-Black women won’t see equal pay until 2124, and Hispanic women can’t look forward to equal pay until 2233.
-That’s if the rate of progress stays the same.
+Equal pay is even worse for women of color.
+Black women won’t see equal pay until 2124, and Hispanic women can’t look forward to equal pay until 2248—and that’s if the rate of progress stays the same.
 However, looking back on those who challenged unequal pay proves that we don’t have to wait for the system to correct itself.
-Here are just a few cases of women who took matters into their own hands.
+Here are just a few cases of women who took matters into their own hands as equal pay activists.

 What She Did